This $15 pinot grigio from Italy’s mountains is bracing and edgy

 Casa Santos Lima is a rather large winery that produces a number of good-quality, affordably priced wines across the style spectrum.
 With a name ripped from last year’s headlines and labeled “medium dry,” this one is slightly sweet and very fruity.
 Fans of the treacly sweet reds coming out of California should give this one a try.
 ABV: 14 percent.

 Imported by Tri-Vin, distributed by DMV: Available in the District at Paul’s of Chevy Chase, Riggs Liquor, Rodman’s.
-Available in Maryland at ABD Liquor in Price Frederick; Bradley Food & Beverage and Talbert’s Ice in Bethesda; Breezy Point Market in Chesapeake Beach; Colonial Liquors in La Plata; Dawson’s Liquors in Severna Park; Downtown Beer and Wine and Village Beer & Fine Wine in Rockville; Edgewater Liquors in Edgewater; Leonardtown Wine & Spirit in Leonardtown; Pine Liquors in Fort Washington; Pinky’s West Street Liquors in Annapolis; Seminary Beer Wine & Deli in Silver Spring; Takoma Park-Silver Spring Co-Op in Takoma Park; Town Center Market in Riverdale Park.
+Available in Maryland at ABD Liquor in Prince Frederick; Bradley Food & Beverage and Talbert’s Ice in Bethesda; Breezy Point Market in Chesapeake Beach; Colonial Liquors in La Plata; Dawson’s Liquors in Severna Park; Downtown Beer and Wine and Village Beer & Fine Wine in Rockville; Edgewater Liquors in Edgewater; Leonardtown Wine & Spirit in Leonardtown; Pine Liquors in Fort Washington; Pinky’s West Street Liquors in Annapolis; Seminary Beer Wine & Deli in Silver Spring; Takoma Park-Silver Spring Co-Op in Takoma Park; Town Center Market in Riverdale Park.

 Availability information is based on distributor records.
 Wines might not be in stock at every listed store and might be sold at additional stores.
 Prices are approximate.
 Check Winesearcher.com to verify availability, or ask a favorite wine store to order through a distributor.